MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dmusicks/ns-dmusicks-_dmus_kernel_event.md

+#### DMUS_KEF_EVENT_COMPLETE (zero)

+Specifies messages in which the entire message is contained either in <b>uData.abData</b> or in the buffer pointed to by <b>uData.pbData</b>.
+The former includes all short messages, and potentially includes very brief SysEx messages (see Microsoft Windows SDK documentation) as well.
+Keep in mind that <b>sizeof</b>(PBYTE) can be 8 instead of 4 on 64-bit versions of Windows.

+#### DMUS_KEF_EVENT_INCOMPLETE

+Specifies that this event is an incomplete package or SysEx message (see Windows SDK documentation).
+This flag specifies that the message continues beyond this event.
+During MIDI capture, the miniport driver can send "uncooked" MIDI events (raw MIDI input data) to the capture sink by specifying this flag.

+#### DMUS_KEF_PACKAGE_EVENT

+Specifies that this event is a package.
+The <b>uData.pPackageEvt</b> field contains a pointer to a chain of events which should be dealt with atomically.

 ### -field ullPresTime100ns

 Specifies the presentation time for this event.
 This 64-bit value is expressed in 100-nanosecond units.
 The master clock should be used to evaluate this presentation time.